albertpaulp/unicop/README.md

 # UniCop
 Monitors system memory and scale up/down Unicorn workers.
+This setup can be used for applications where memory usage wildly varies based on usage so that static number of workers may not be ideal.
+Unicop uses `TTIN` and `TTOU` [signals](https://bogomips.org/unicorn/SIGNALS.html) to scale up/down number of unicorn workers.
+Main purpose of this tool is to make use of spare memory to speed up request response time by dynamically managing the number of Unicorn workers.

 ## Setup